 Instructions

-- Rinse shiso leaves and pat them dry with paper towels.
-Trim off their stems.
+- Rinse the shiso leaves and pat them dry with paper towels.
+Trim off the stems.

-- In a small bowl, mix seasonings (soy sauce, sesame oil, garlic) well.
+- In a small bowl, mix the seasonings (soy sauce, sesame oil, and grated garlic) well.

 - Place one shiso leaf in a small container and drizzle a small amount of the seasoning mixture over it.
-Then, add another shiso leaf on top and drizzle a small amount of the seasoning mixture over it as well.
+Then, place another shiso leaf on top and drizzle a bit more of the seasoning mixture over that one as well.
 Repeat this process with all the shiso leaves, and pour any remaining seasoning mixture over the top at the end.

-- Cover the shiso leaves with plastic wrap, pressing it down into the container, and let them sit in the refrigerator for at least 30 minutes.
+- Cover the shiso leaves with plastic wrap, gently pressing it down onto the surface of the leaves.
+Let them sit in the refrigerator for at least 30 minutes.

 Notes

 - You can store it in the refrigerator for up to 3 days.
-If you want to make a large batch and store it, make sure to use plenty of pickling liquid so that the shiso leaves are completely submerged.
-As long as the shiso leaves are not exposed to air, this pickled shiso dish can be stored in the refrigerator for up to a week.
+If you want to make a large batch and store it, be sure to use plenty of the seasoning mixture so that the shiso leaves are completely submerged.
+As long as the shiso leaves remain submerged and are not exposed to air, this shiso condiment can be kept in the refrigerator for up to a week.